 - Nits are fluorescent under a Wood's light.

-Treatment includes improved hygiene and laundering in hot water of all the infested clothing, bedding and linens.
+The mainstay of treatment for body lice involves laundering clothing and bedding in hot water and bathing regularly.
 Drug treatment (eg, malathion or permethrin) is required in large-scale infestations.

 - Bed linens and clothes must be systematically decontaminated.